mlibrary/turnsole/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/turnsole`.
 To experiment with that code, run `bin/console` for an interactive prompt.

+Include the **Turnsole** gem in your Ruby shell scripts that query your [Heliotrope](https://github.com/mlibrary/heliotrope) application's REST API.

 TODO: Delete this and the text above, and describe your gem

 ## Installation